 When a Group A cargo has a moisture content greater than the certified TML value, the cargo is not suitable for transport by sea.
-Historically many Group A cargoes have been wrongly declared; either by the shipping documents wrongly declaring the cargo as Group C in the absence of proper test certification, or by improper sampling and testing procedures leading to invalid certificates.
+Historically many Group A cargoes have been wrongly declared; either by the shipping documents wrongly declaring the cargo as Group C in the absence of proper test certification or by improper sampling and testing procedures leading to invalid certificates.

 Confusion can exist for shipments whose schedules appear as both Group A and Group C in the IMSBC Code.
-If a cargo is suspected to have been misdeclared, determining its group is not always a straightforward process.
-A sound knowledge of the test methods is essential.
+If cargo is suspected to have been misdeclared, determining its group is not always a straightforward process.
+Sound knowledge of the test methods is essential.
 Although Group C cargoes do not flow and therefore do not require the laboratory testing and certification that Group A cargoes require, samples are sometimes taken from ships during loading and sent for testing in order to validate a cargo declaration or a test certificate based on visual inspection.

-In a separate dispute, LOC recently provided advice to lawyers appointed by Charterers regarding the proper declaration for a cargo that is listed in the IMSBC Code as both Group A and Group C. The mechanical characteristics that determine the flow potential include the correlations of moisture content, density and other soil parameters to the liquefaction resistance of materials as tested in geotechnical engineering laboratories.
-LOC are aware that laboratory analysis can lead to delays for shipments and the additional costs can quickly increase if parties disagree on the sampling and/or testing methods for analysis.
+In a separate dispute, LOC provided advice to lawyers appointed by Charterers regarding the proper declaration for a cargo that was listed in the IMSBC Code as both Group A and Group C. The mechanical characteristics that determine the flow potential include the correlations of moisture content, density and other soil parameters to the liquefaction resistance of materials as tested in geotechnical engineering laboratories.
+LOC was aware that laboratory analysis can lead to delays for shipments and the additional costs can quickly increase if parties disagree on the sampling and/or testing methods for analysis.